Comp1exBoyan/Comp1exBoyan.github.io/_pages/about.md

 The paper [TIE](https://ieeexplore.ieee.org/abstract/document/10373993).

 ### Game-theoretic RL controller for legged robot locomotion.
 In legged robots, the stance (support) leg and swing leg inherently exhibit a game-theoretic relationship in their influence on the overall system behavior.
 To address this, I designed a game-theoretic reward structure, treating the stance and swing legs as independent yet coupled agents.
 This framework was employed to train the control policies of both legs, and I provided a theoretical proof for the existence of a Nash equilibrium within this setup.
-The associated software implementation was jointly developed in collaboration with my research partner, Dr. D.C., from the FORTH Institute in Greece.
+The associated software implementation was jointly developed in collaboration with my research partner, D.C., from the FORTH Institute in Greece.

 <div align="center">
     <img src="/images/barkour_n.gif" alt="robot1" width="35%" style="margin-right: 0px;">    <img src="/images/go2_n.gif" alt="robot1" width="35%" style="margin-right: 0px;">